 As you're getting started in Guru, there are some common terms that are handy to know.
 Here's an overview of basic Guru terminology:

 Admins are your team leads who manage the segmentation of your content, all users and their permissions, the structure of the team, and billing information.
-An admin cannot create content unless they are also in a Group with Author access.
+An Admin cannot create content unless they are also in a Group with at least Author access.

 Authors are subject matter experts and/or managers.
 Authors are the people on your team who create and manage content for the team to use.